Markezon/MARVEL_app/README.md

 Stack: React, JS, HTML, CSS

->The application was created as part of the course assignments for Ivan Petrychenko's "Full Course on JavaScript + React - From Zero to Result."
+>The application was created as part of the course assignments for Ivan Petrychenko's " JavaScript + React Full Course"

 ####  The application allows the user to: